Learn about advocacy. Create social change. Give back to UB and beyond through Community and Civic Engagement programs.

 Join us at the Experience UB Fair every September to learn more about this initiative.

-Student Engagement offers UB students free NFTA Day Passes (valid for a 24-hour period on all NFTA buses and trains) as a means to help students engage more fully with the Buffalo-Niagara community.
+Student Engagement offers UB students free NFTA Day Passes (valid for a 24-hour period on all NFTA buses and trains) as a means to help students volunteer within the Buffalo-Niagara community.
 Eligibility requirements can be found on the application page.

 Celebrate your community and civic engagement accomplishments here!